-Questions and Conversation Starters About Cost of Administration

-- ?
-For a new revenue, what new administrative capacity would be required? - Can the economic activity being taxed be easily monitored and assessed? - ?
-Are there potentials for economies of scale between governments to spread the fixed costs of administration over a larger tax base? - ?
+What new administrative capacity would be required for new revenue?

+Can the economic activity being taxed be easily monitored and assessed?

+Are there potentials for economies of scale between governments to spread the fixed costs of administration over a larger tax base?

 Can the public be responsible for some aspects of administration, thus relieving government of the cost?
-For example, individuals file their own income taxes and merchants collect sales taxes. - ?
+For example, individuals file their own income taxes and merchants collect sales taxes.

 Does the tax or fee have the potential to result in large unpaid tax liabilities, thus creating collection costs and other problems?

+A local government revenue system can be judged on the extent to which it promotes positive dynamics between jurisdictions.